- Discover the country and currency range of WorldRemit's online transfer service.

-The foreign exchange rate used by WorldRemit depends on the amount you are sending, and the delivery method you choose (e.g. bank account or cash pick-up).
-In each case, lower amounts (e.g. amounts up to $300 or $500, depending on destination and delivery method) receive a less favourable exchange rate than higher amounts (over $300, $500 or $1,000).
+The foreign exchange rate used by WorldRemit depends on the amount you send and the delivery method you choose (e.g. bank account or cash pickup).
+In each case, lower amounts (e.g., up to $300 or $500, depending on destination and delivery method) receive a less favourable exchange rate than higher amounts (over $300, $500 or $1,000).

 Delivery methods available for transfer recipients

-You can transfer funds to a bank account, to an agency in the destination country for cash pick-up, cash delivery to the recipient's door, to a mobile wallet or as an Airtime mobile phone top-up (so that your friends and family can stay in touch with you).
+You can transfer funds to a bank account or an agency in the destination country for cash pickup, cash delivery to the recipient's door, a mobile wallet or as an Airtime mobile phone top-up (so that your friends and family can stay in touch with you).

 Payment methods available to the sender